cloudflare/cloudflare-docs/content/magic-transit/_partials/graphql/_query-magic-transit-health-checks.md

 The following API call will request a particular account's tunnel health checks over a one day period for a particular Cloudflare data center, and outputs the requested fields.
 Be sure to replace `CLOUDFLARE_ACCOUNT_ID`, `CLOUDFLARE_EMAIL`, and `CLOUDFLARE_API_KEY` with your API credentials, and adjust the `datetimeStart`, `datetimeEnd` variables as needed.

 It will return the tunnel health check results by Cloudflare data center.
 The result for each data center is aggregated from the healthchecks conducted on individual servers.
-The tunnel state field in the value represents the [state of the tunnel]($3).
-These states are used by $1 for [routing]($3).
+The tunnel state field in the value represents the state of the tunnel.
+These states are used by $1 for routing.
 The value `0` for the tunnel state represents it being down, the value `0.5` being degraded and the value `1` as healthy.
+Refer to the [Reference]($3) section for more information.

 ## API Call